clem9nt/42_Libft/README.md

 This choice is also observable in the `libc`.
 For example `STRLEN(3)` implementation from `<string.h>` will crash a program that tries to pass it a `NULL` string instead of returning `NULL` as it would if it was protected.

+Whole code is documented with docstrings (start from the header file).

 ##  Usage